Womble Bond Dickinson UK LLP - True Picture

 The first stage of our process is a short application form.
 You’ll be asked to share details of your undergraduate degree and any further vocational education, your life history, and information as part of the Rare Contextualised Recruitment System, which allows us to understand the context in which your experiences have been gained and enables us to identify top candidates from the widest pool possible.

-Shortly after the close of the application window, everyone who has applied and is eligible to complete a training contract will be invited to complete our online high potential assessment.
-Click here to try our practice test – this will give you an idea of how the online assessment works.
+Shortly after the close of the application window, everyone who has applied and is eligible to complete a training contract will be invited to complete our online assessment.

 Remember, it’s a two-way process – by the end of the assessment day, you’ll be able to decide whether WBD is right for you – and we’ll have a better understanding of who you are.